Aliases for RORC Gene

 GeneCards Summary for RORC Gene

-RORC (RAR-Related Orphan Receptor C) is a Protein Coding gene.
-Diseases associated with RORC include red color blindness and color blindness.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding and ligand-activated sequence-specific DNA binding RNA polymerase II transcription factor activity.
-An important paralog of this gene is NR1I2.
+RORC (RAR Related Orphan Receptor C) is a Protein Coding gene.
+Diseases associated with RORC include Immunodeficiency 42 and Anus Cancer.
+Among its related pathways are Cytokine Signaling in Immune system and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and steroid hormone receptor activity.
+An important paralog of this gene is RORA.

 UniProtKB/Swiss-Prot for RORC Gene

 Nuclear receptor that binds DNA as a monomer to ROR response elements (RORE) containing a single core motif half-site 5-AGGTCA-3 preceded by a short A-T-rich sequence.
-Key regulator of cellular differentiation, immunity, peripheral circadian rhythm as well as lipid, steroid, xenobiotics and glucose metabolism.
-Considered to have intrinsic transcriptional activity, have some natural ligands like oxysterols that act as agonists (25-hydroxycholesterol) or inverse agonists (7-oxygenated sterols), enhancing or repressing the transcriptional activity, respectively.
+Key regulator of cellular differentiation, immunity, peripheral circadian rhythm as well as lipid, steroid, xenobiotics and glucose metabolism (PubMed:19381306, PubMed:19965867, PubMed:22789990, PubMed:26160376, PubMed:20203100).
+Considered to have intrinsic transcriptional activity, have some natural ligands like oxysterols that act as agonists (25-hydroxycholesterol) or inverse agonists (7-oxygenated sterols), enhancing or repressing the transcriptional activity, respectively (PubMed:19965867, PubMed:22789990).
 Recruits distinct combinations of cofactors to target gene regulatory regions to modulate their transcriptional expression, depending on the tissue, time and promoter contexts.
 Regulates the circadian expression of clock genes such as CRY1, ARNTL/BMAL1 and NR1D1 in peripheral tissues and in a tissue-selective manner.
 Competes with NR1D1 for binding to their shared DNA response element on some clock genes such as ARNTL/BMAL1, CRY1 and NR1D1 itself, resulting in NR1D1-mediated repression or RORC-mediated activation of the expression, leading to the circadian pattern of clock genes expression.
 Therefore influences the period length and stability of the clock.
-Involved in the regulation of the rhythmic expression of genes involved in glucose and lipid metabolism, including PLIN2 and AVPR1A.
+Involved in the regulation of the rhythmic expression of genes involved in glucose and lipid metabolism, including PLIN2 and AVPR1A (PubMed:19965867).
 Negative regulator of adipocyte differentiation through the regulation of early phase genes expression, such as MMP3.
 Controls adipogenesis as well as adipocyte size and modulates insulin sensitivity in obesity.
 In liver, has specific and redundant functions with RORA as positive or negative modulator of expression of genes encoding phase I and Phase II proteins involved in the metabolism of lipids, steroids and xenobiotics, such as SULT1E1.
-Also plays also a role in the regulation of hepatocyte glucose metabolism through the regulation of G6PC and PCK1.
-Regulates the rhythmic expression of PROX1 and promotes its nuclear localization (By similarity).
+Also plays also a role in the regulation of hepatocyte glucose metabolism through the regulation of G6PC and PCK1 (PubMed:19965867).
+Regulates the rhythmic expression of PROX1 and promotes its nuclear localization (PubMed:19381306, PubMed:19965867, PubMed:22789990, PubMed:26160376, PubMed:20203100).
+Plays an indispensable role in the induction of IFN-gamma dependent anti-mycobacterial systemic immunity (PubMed:26160376).